-In 2005, the Province of British Columbia announced an opportunity to determine the fate of thousands of hectares of forest surrounding Whistler.
-The province offered Whistler, as well as the communities of Pemberton and Squamish, an opportunity to submit a community forest proposal that would give them a tenure license to harvest 10,000 cubic metres (m3) of wood annually.
+In 2005, the Province of British Columbia offered Whistler, as well as the communities of Pemberton and Squamish, an opportunity to submit a community forest proposal that would give them a tenure license to harvest 10,000 cubic metres (m3) of wood annually.

-After many discussions among neighbouring communities, the Resort Municipality of Whistler (RMOW), Squamish and Lil’Wat Nations joined forces to propose the creation of a 55,000 hectare community forest.
+After many discussions among neighbouring communities, the Resort Municipality of Whistler (RMOW), Squamish and Lil’Wat Nations agreed to partner on the Cheakamus Community Forest (CCF).
 The joint venture reflected an important cultural reality: Whistler and its adjacent lands are part of the traditional territory shared by the Squamish and Lil’wat people.

-In November 2007, the three Sea-to-Sky governments signed a letter of intent with the Province of BC.
-Of particular note, was the fact the then unnamed community forest would be one of the first forest operations in BC to employ Ecosystem Based Management.
-This holistic approach to environmental management considers all aspects, including the human factor, of an ecosystem and determines the best way to ensure its health.
+In November 2007, the three Sea-to-Sky governments signed a letter of intent with the Province of BC for a community forest that would be one of the first forest operations in BC to employ Ecosystem Based Management.
+This holistic approach to forest management reflects the land use plans of all three partners and considers all aspects, including the human factor, of an ecosystem and determines the best way to ensure its ongoing viability.

 Through discussion and community dialogue, the three regional governments developed a plan that would see forestry management emphasize recreation values, watershed protection, visual quality and cultural values.
-Almost half of the forest, 15,000 hectares, would continue to be protected from harvesting through mechanisms such as Old Growth (nearly 50 per cent of the trees are designated old growth forest) and Ungulate Winter Range status designation.
+The CCF covers 33,018 hectares, with almost half of the forest, 15,000 hectares, protected from harvesting through mechanisms such as Old Growth Management Areas (nearly 50 per cent of the trees are designated old growth forest) and Ungulate Winter Range status designation.

-The Cheakamus Community Forest is governed by a non-profit society comprised of representatives from the Resort Municipality of Whistler, Lil’wat and Squamish Nations.
-While Whistler is perhaps best known as North America’s premier ski resort, it is also part of the shared traditional lands of these two First Nations.
+The Cheakamus Community Forest is a Limited Partnership governed by a non-profit society comprised of representatives from the Resort Municipality of Whistler, Lil’wat and Squamish Nations.
+While Whistler is perhaps best known as North America’s premier ski resort, it is also part of the shared traditional lands of the two First Nations.
 These three partners share equally in the management of the forest.
 Each partner has representation on the Cheakamus Community Forest Society (CCF) — an independent, not-for-profit organization.

 Whistler is a Coast Mountain community approximately 125 kilometres north of Vancouver.
-The town has a permanent population of about 10,000, plus a significant population of seasonal workers.
-More than 2.5 million people per year visit the four-season resort.
-A mayor and six-member council who are elected to three-year terms, govern the resort municipality.
+The town has a permanent population of about 12,000, plus a significant population of seasonal workers.
+More than 3 million people per year visit the four-season resort.
+A mayor and six-member council who are elected to four-year terms govern the resort municipality.